joaodlf/joaodlf/content/post/go-rate-limiting.md

 - algorithm
 ---

 A couple of weeks ago I wrote a post on [Data Pipelines with Go, Kafka and Cassandra](/data-pipelines-cassandra-kafka-and-python-and-go.html).
-Towards the end of the post I presented a very rudimentary (and wrong) approach to rate-limiting (in the specific case of Cassandra write timeouts).

-I wanted to emphasize how performant the solution is for us - _"It's so fast, we have to slow it down!!"_...
-In hindsight, I shouldn't have ended it that way.
-In my defence, rate-limiting wasn't the topic (or aim) of that post.
+I feel like this is a good opportunity to write about rate limiting.

+Why would you need rate limiting in your data pipeline?
 Realistically, heavy data streams can't always be processed at the most optimal speed.
-There are constant limitations: Hardware; Network; Data spikes, etc. One thing is for sure: Throwing sleep timers around isn't a good way to handle the issue.
+There are constant limitations: Hardware; Network; Data spikes, etc.

-## Rectifying

-This time, I'd like to propose (what feels like) a more elegant solution.
-This seems to work pretty well for us when it comes to Cassandra timeouts, but it should be applicable in other areas that benefit from rate-limiting.
+In this specific case, I am going to address Cassandra timeouts, and how rate limiting can come to the rescue.

 The solution is broken down into 2 areas.